Area high school seniors to participate in 910vs336 basketball showcase games

 BOYS

-Team 336 Fancourt: Jordis Broadnax, West Forsyth; Jamison Graves, Winston-Salem Prep; Tre Hill, High Point Central; Thomas McIntosh, High Point Christian; Tyler McIntyre, Page; Ethan Smith, High Point Christian; Jordan Wall, Grimsley; Jayden Watlington, Grimsley.
+Team 336 Fancourt: Jordis Broadnax, West Forsyth; Tre Hill, High Point Central; Thomas McIntosh, High Point Christian; Tyler McIntyre, Page; Ethan Smith, High Point Christian; Jordan Wall, Grimsley; Jayden Watlington, Grimsley.
 Coach, Evan Fancourt, Page.

 Team 336 Partee: Chol Adichol, Glenn; Zion Dixon, Glenn; Spencer Hairston, Dudley; NayShaun Hale, Smith; Lucas Lynn, Morehead; Xavier Partee, Smith; Jeremiah Scales, Walkertown; Finley Simmons, Mount Tabor; Jashaun Torrence, Mount Tabor.
 Coach, Derrick Partee, Smith.